adala-wanyande/pizza-ordering-project-backend-json-server/README.md

 # Roselyne's Gourmet Pizza JSON-Server API
 ### Introduction
 This is a repository to store the api backend for the front end project [provided here](https://github.com/benard-dev/pizza-ordering-project.git).
 The frontend app sends network requests to the server using RESTful conventions.
-The API has 3 resources; contact us messages (contact-us-messages), orders (orders), and pizzas.
+The API has 3 resources; contact us messages, orders, and pizzas.

 Click this [link](https://pizza-ordering-project-backend.herokuapp.com/) to view the json-server which has been hosted using Heroku.
 ### Roselyne's Gourmet Pizza JSON-Server Api Features